Australian Embassy, China

 The work of the Embassy has also been expressed in terms of a mission statement.
 According to this statement, the Embassy seeks to understand China and to work with the Chinese to further Australia's interests.
 The Embassy is also charged with striving to grow and diversify trade and investment; to enhance an understanding of China in Australia; to help China's development and contribute to its regional and global integration; to build links between Australia and China, and to help Australians in China.

-In addition to the Australian Embassy in Beijing, the Australian Government is represented by Consulates-General in Shanghai, Guangzhou and Hong Kong, and with "outrigger" offices of the Australian Trade Commission (Austrade) in Dalian, Qingdao, Xi’an, Nanjing, Hangzhou, Wuhan, Ningbo, Chengdu, Kunming and Shenzhen.
+In addition to the Australian Embassy in Beijing, the Australian Government is represented by Consulates-General in Shanghai, Guangzhou, Chengdu, Shenyang and Hong Kong, and has "outrigger" Austrade offices in Wuhan and Shenzhen.

 The duties of the Consulates-General are similar to those of the Embassy in that they pursue and promote the full range of Australia's interests in China, including trade and investment.
 The Consulates-General are also responsible for the consular protection of Australians residing in or visiting their areas of responsibility.

-The areas of responsibility for Beijing are: Beijing Municipality, Tianjin Municipality; Chongqing Municipality, and the provinces of Gansu, Guizhou, Hebei, Heilongjiang Henan, Jilin, Liaoning, Qinghai, Shaanxi, Shanxi, Sichuan, Shandong, and Yunnan; and the Autonomous Regions of Inner Mongolia, Tibet, Ningxia and Xinjiang.
+The areas of responsibility for Beijing are: Beijing Municipality, Tianjin Municipality; and the provinces of Gansu, Hebei, Henan, Qinghai, Shaanxi, Shanxi, and Shandong; and the Autonomous Regions of Inner Mongolia, Tibet, Ningxia and Xinjiang.

 The areas of responsibility for Shanghai are: Shanghai Municipality, and the provinces of Anhui, Hubei, Jiangsu, Jiangxi, and Zhejiang.